AU-ExoMars/PCOT/ARCH.md

 node which are private to this type.
 In other words, initialise the node.
 * **perform(self,xform)**: perform the node's action, reading inputs and generating outputs for that node.
 The former is done using **getInput**, the latter with **setOutput** on the node.
-Bear in mind that the latter will also cause the all nodes below this to perform their actions, and so the entire subtree will recursively run.
 Typically this also stores the data in the node itself for display by the node's tab.
+Once perform() has run on a node (and all connected outputs are set), it is also run on the child nodes.
+Thus a change high up in the graph will percolate down.
+This may slow things down in complex graphs, and I'm looking into ways of ameliorating this.
 * **createTab(self,xform)**: create the user interface tab.
 Occasionally a node type may omit this if there is no reasonable user interface at all, but his is very rare.
 The result should be a subclass of **ui.tabs.Tab**, a